ilailabs-elankovan/rife-mobile-app-testing/beta-app.md

 13 while creating the playlist - mark the 3 seq and 2 palylist added sub-title dynamically from the function;

+14 app should store - favourites to userAnalytics;

 ------------------------------------------------------

 elankovanmg@gmail.com